Sayan-2054/MindWave/README.md

 ## Overview
-The Mind Waves project aims to keep a check and improve employees’ Mental Health and overall well-being.
+The Mind Wave project aims to keep a check and improve employees’ Mental Health and overall well-being.
 The core idea behind creating a mental health application for the workplace is to address the growing concerns around stress, anxiety, and mental health in the modern workplace.

 ## Demo Video
-Explore Mind Waves with this product tour video.
+Explore Mind Wave with this product tour video.

 https://user-images.githubusercontent.com/55057608/224472167-4f89bdc5-212c-4b68-9303-6caebe35330f.mp4